isc-projects/bind9/doc/notes/notes-known-issues.rst

   have ``subjectAltName`` set.
 In such cases, the ``Subject`` field is ignored.
 Only old platforms are affected by this, e.g. those supplied with OpenSSL versions older than 1.1.1. :gl:`#3163`

+- Loading a large number of zones is significantly slower in BIND 9.19.12 than in the previous development releases due to a new data structure being used for storing information about the zones to serve.
+  This slowdown is considered to be a bug and will be addressed in a future BIND 9.19.x development release. :gl:`#4006`

+- A flaw in reworked code responsible for accepting TCP connections may cause a visible performance drop for TCP queries on some platforms, notably FreeBSD.
+This issue will be fixed in a future BIND 9.19.x development release. :gl:`#3985`